AckerlyXu/heima/articles/storage/storage-azure-cli.md

 ---
-title: Using the Azure CLI 2.0 with Azure Storage | Azure
+title: Using the Azure CLI 2.0 with Azure Storage | Microsoft Docs
 description: Learn how to use the Azure Command-Line Interface (Azure CLI) 2.0 with Azure Storage to create and manage storage accounts and work with Azure blobs and files.
 The Azure CLI 2.0 is a cross-platform tool written in Python.
 services: storage
 documentationcenter: na
-author: mmacy
+author: forester123
-manager: timlt
+manager: digimobile
 editor: tysonn

 ms.assetid: